deekayen/chococygwin/README.md

 jefg60.chococygwin
 =========

-Uses chocolatey package manager to install cygwin on windows and manage which parts of cygwin are installed.
+Ansible role that uses chocolatey package manager to install cygwin on windows and manage which parts of cygwin are installed.

 Requirements
 ------------